-When you bought your new digital pride and joy, you probably noticed a number of subtle differences between the MacBook, MacBook Air and the pricier MacBook Pro models.
+When you bought your new digital pride and joy, you probably noticed a number of subtle differences between the low-end MacBook and MacBook Air, the pricier MacBook Pro, and the über-expensive, top-end MacBook Pro Retina models.
 I call these differences the Important Hidden Stuff (or IHS, if you're addicted to acronyms).
 They're just as important as the parts and ports you can see.